peter1591/hearthstone-ai/README.md

 ## BREAKING NEWS
-First demo video is on!!! https://youtu.be/z0I1nM6_k0w
+First demo video is on!!! https://youtu.be/z0I1nM6_k0w Another demo video with higher quality: https://youtu.be/L6kr_zJKCQI

-The AI wins the basic InnKeeper in a mage-to-mage duel.
-Played 6 games so far, AI wins all the 6 games!
+The AI beats the basic InnKeeper mage-to-mage duel so far (8 - 0).

 ## Synopsis